rippleFCL/rpi-sensehat-mqtt/README.md

     nano CONFIG.ini
     ```

-1. If everything is looking good, you can try running the main script.
-However, it won't output meaningful on the terminal.
-All messages are logged into `logs/rpi_sensehat_mqtt.log`.
-So, open another terminal and make it follow new messages added to the log file:

-    ```sh
-    tail -f ~/rpi-sensehat-mqtt/logs/rpi_sensehat_mqtt.log
-    ```

-    Then, go back to the previous terminal and run the main script:

-    ```sh
-    ./rpi_sensehat_mqtt.py
-    ```

-    As mentioned, you should not notice anything on the terminal if the application is running as intended.
-However, your SenseHAT should disaply the `welcome_message` once it has initialized.
-If the application closes without you sending an interrupt signal (e.g., `ctrl+c`), there's likely a configuration issue.
-Check the log messages to learn about what the script is doing and any error messages.
-By default, it will only store `INFO` level messages.
-If you need a more verbose log, edit `LOG_LEVEL` to `'DEBUG'` instead.

-1. Once you got the application running successfully, take a look at [Run as a Service](#run-as-a-service) and [Log Rotation](#log-rotation) to make it run automatically in the background and have your OS manage the log file.

 You should be all set at this point.
-So, head to [Usage](#usage) to learn the specifics about how to interface with the SenseHAT via MQTT.
+Head to [Usage](#usage) to learn the specifics about how to run the main logic and interface with the SenseHAT via MQTT.

 [top](#table-of-contents)